 Cut the long piece into five 3 1/2” long pieces.
 These are your belt loops.

-The five spots that you will be placing your belt loops are: on the front – right next to the topstitching of both pockets, directly on top of the center back topstitching, and the other two on the back – 1” from the side seams.
+The five spots that you will be placing your belt loops are: on the front – right next to the topstitching of both pockets, directly on top of the centre back topstitching, and the other two on the back – 1” from the side seams.

 Place each belt loop in its spot right side down and pin.
 With regular thread, stitch in place 1” from the raw edge of the waist.